MyBonesAreSoup/PlagiarismBaby/words/words.md

 <img src="indexpage/sprites/recursion.gif" data-float="left" width="200"/>

-**Recursion** is when something contains a copy of itself.
+**Recursion** is when something <em>shits out</em> a copy of itself.
 It's often used in math and programming, to get infinite potential out of finite stuff.

 See also [:recursion](#recursion).